IIIF/api/source/api/content-state/0.2/index.md

 This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is also more likely to be combined with Base64-encoding.

+In the most compact form, the string `https://example.org/iiif/item1/manifest`, the URI of the IIIF Manifest, would be the only information passed to a client: the client would load the manifest and display it.

-The client _MUST_ examine the form of the string value, or the decoded string value, of the property to determine whether it is JSON-LD or a URL, and if it is JSON-LD the client _MUST_ check the `type` property to determine whether it is a full Annotation or just the target content state.
+The client _MUST_ examine the form of the string value, or the decoded string value, of the property to determine whether it is JSON-LD or a URL.
+If it is JSON-LD the client _MUST_ check the `type` property to determine whether it is a full Annotation or just the target content state.
+If it is a URL the client must dereference it and determine whether the returned resource is a content state (with type `Annotation`) or a IIIF resource (typically a Manifest or a Collection).

+__Queries__<br/><br/>
-__Queries__<br/><br/>Does the inline full Annotation version require `id`?<br/>Does it require `@context`?<br/>Should we require a different parameter name when the value is just the target of the Annotation, rather than the full Annotation, or should we stick to one parameter and require the client to check its `type` and process accordingly?<br/>For nicer query string parameters, should we permit a syntax that is invalid JSON-LD but valid JSON in the same form (i.e., no quotes, and/or single quotes), or even not valid JSON?:<br/><br/>`viewer.html?iiif-content={"id":"https://example.org/iiif/item1/manifest","type":"Manifest"}`<br/><br/><a href="http://tify.sub.uni-goettingen.de/demo.html?manifest=https://manifests.sub.uni-goettingen.de/iiif/presentation/PPN857449303/manifest">See TIFY to get an idea of what this feels like</a> (observe the `tify` parameter as you change the content state).<br/><br/>Should the client be required to accept the JSON-LD in base64-encoded form?
+In this updated version, the string `https://example.org/my-manifest` is a valid content state.
+Which aligns the most simple content state mechanism with what any viewer must do already - load a resource from a URL.<br/><br/>Does the inline full Annotation version require `id`?<br/>Does it require `@context`?<br/>Should we require a different parameter name when the value is just the target of the Annotation, rather than the full Annotation, or should we stick to one parameter and require the client to check its `type` and process accordingly?<br/>For nicer query string parameters, should we permit a syntax that is invalid JSON-LD but valid JSON in the same form (i.e., no quotes, and/or single quotes), or even not valid JSON?:<br/><br/>`viewer.html?iiif-content={"id":"https://example.org/iiif/item1/manifest","type":"Manifest"}`<br/><br/><a href="http://tify.sub.uni-goettingen.de/demo.html?manifest=https://manifests.sub.uni-goettingen.de/iiif/presentation/PPN857449303/manifest">See TIFY to get an idea of what this feels like</a> (observe the `tify` parameter as you change the content state).<br/><br/>Should the client be required to accept the JSON-LD in base64-encoded form?
 [Yes!]
 {: .warning}

 ## 3. Initialisation